Terasology/TutorialWorldGeneration/docs/tutorial/06_Additional-Facet-Production.md

             BlockRegion walls = new BlockRegion(centerHousePosition).expand(extent, extent, extent);
             BlockRegion inside = new BlockRegion(centerHousePosition).expand(extent - 1, extent - 1, extent - 1);

-            // loop through each of the positions in the cube, ignoring the is
+            // loop through each of the positions in the cube, ignoring the indices
             // reusing one mutable vector is more efficient than creating a new one for each toRelative() Vector3i tmp = new Vector3i();
             for (Vector3ic newBlockPosition : walls) {